Repainting the wooden window frames of your house is like putting on a nice, new summer dress after a long, dreary winter.

 How Often to Paint?

-It’s good to do the annual maintenance for the frames along with the lubrication of the hardware used which will help weatherproof your window frames for winter.
+It’s good to do the annual maintenance for the frames along with the lubrication of the hardware used in summer or spring.

 What Type of Paint Should You Use on Wood Frames?

 When choosing the best paint for frames made of wood, you may either consider latex water-based paint or alkyd oil-based paint.

 In comparison to latex, oil-based paints leave lesser brush strokes.

 So, if you want to paint the frames with a perfect finish and without leaving any brush strokes, you should definitely consider oil-based paints.

 In addition, oil paints also dry smoother and last for long as compared to water-based paints.

 The only downside to using oil paint is it has more volatile organic compounds (VOCs) that have been identified as cancer-causing agents.

 Using a premium respirator is therefore essential while dealing with these kinds of paint materials in order to avoid the smell and health risks.